Toronto Composite Deck Planning

 These answers cover the local questions homeowners usually need sorted before they commit to a deck scope in Toronto.

-Is composite worth the extra cost in Toronto?
+Is composite worth the extra cost on a Toronto deck?

 Plan A Composite Deck That Fits Toronto